 All of the shares of our outstanding Class B common stock are currently held by an indirect subsidiary (the "Refinitiv Direct Owner") of Refinitiv Parent Limited ("Refinitiv").
 Until January 29, 2021, Refinitiv was indirectly controlled by (i) certain investment funds affiliated with The Blackstone Group Inc. (f/k/a The Blackstone Group L.P.) ("Blackstone"), (ii) an affiliate of Canada Pension Plan Investment Board, (iii) an affiliate of GIC Special Investments Pte.
 Ltd. and (iv) certain co-investors (collectively, the "Investor Group"), which collectively indirectly held a 55% ownership interest in Refinitiv, and Thomson Reuters Corporation ("Thomson Reuters"), which indirectly held a 45% ownership interest in Refinitiv.
 On January 29, 2021, the London Stock Exchange Group plc ("LSEG") closed a transaction with the Investor Group and Thomson Reuters to acquire the Refinitiv business.
-Following the consummation of such transaction, LSEG became the controlling shareholder of Refinitiv, and Refinitiv continues to be the controlling shareholder of Tradeweb, holding approximately 87.9% of the combined voting power of our Class A common stock, Class B common stock, Class C common stock and Class D common stock.
-LSEG has advised us that it intends to vote all such shares for the election of each of the nominees to the Board named herein, the ratification of the appointment of our independent registered public accounting firm, the non-binding resolution to approve the compensation of the Company's named executive officers, and the non-binding resolution to approve a Three Year frequency with which stockholders of the Company shall be entitled to have an advisory vote on executive compensation.
+Following the consummation of such transaction, LSEG became the controlling shareholder of Refinitiv, and Refinitiv continues to be the controlling stockholder of Tradeweb, holding approximately 88.1% of the combined voting power of our Class A common stock, Class B common stock, Class C common stock and Class D common stock.
+LSEG has advised us that it intends to vote all such shares for the election of each of the nominees to the Board named herein and the ratification of the appointment of our independent registered public accounting firm, and against the stockholder proposal relating to the adoption of a policy on board diversity.